We hate to be the bearer of bad news but…

 How Do I Get My Baby to Self-Soothe?

-This is a question that many new parents ask.
-The simple answer is that you cannot force your baby to self-soothe.
+The simple truth is that you cannot force your baby to self-soothe.
 However, there are things that you can do to encourage your baby to self-soothe.

 How Do I Get My Baby to Fall Asleep After Waking Up at Night?